 28. Explore indigenous art with totem poles

 Make this art lesson meaningful by learning why and how some Native American tribes make totems.
-Then have each student choose an animal that’s important to them, and build your own class totem poles.
+Then have each student choose an animal that’s important to them and build their own class totem poles.

 29. Construct clay castles